iterative/cml.dev/content/docs/start/index.md

 # Get Started with CML

-On every pull request, CML helps you automatically train and evaluate models, and make reports from results, plots and metrics.
+On every pull request, CML helps you automatically train and evaluate machine learning models, and make reports from results, plots and metrics.

 ![](/img/cml_neural_transfer.png) _Report for a [neural style transfer model]._